What Is IPTV and Is It Legal?

 What Is IPTV?

 Internet Protocol Television (IPTV) is a catch-all term for any television that’s broadcast over the web rather than via more traditional means.

 There are actually many different forms of IPTV.
 These include:

-- Online-only TV providers like Sling TV, DirecTV, and PlayStation Vue.
+- Online-only TV providers like Sling TV and DirecTV.